osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Products**

 1. Determine what Preparations are available for this Product (smoked, dried, fresh, etc).
-2. Create the Preparation objects if they don't already exist, you can directly create the desired preparation within the product form itself.
+2. Create the Preparation objects if they don't already exist.
+3. You can directly create the requires preparation within the product form itself.
-3. If there is an Image for this Product, create an Image object (be sure to give the image a unique and descriptive name).
+4. If there is an Image for this Product, create an Image object (be sure to give the image a unique and descriptive name).
-4. If this Product has a Story, make sure that Story exists (for instance, the Salmon story will probably be shared by all varieties of Salmon).
+5. If this Product has a Story, make sure that Story exists (for instance, the Salmon story will probably be shared by all varieties of Salmon).
-5. Create the Product object, selecting the correct Story and Image, and add each applicable preparation.
+6. Create the Product object, selecting the correct Story and Image, and add each applicable preparation.

 **Vendors**